Buying your first home explained

 What do you need when applying for a mortgage?

 Mortgage providers are lending their customers large quantities of money, over long periods of time.
 Because of the risk involved in that, they’ll want to understand your creditworthiness.
-That means asking for details about your income and outgoings, and checking your credit rating.
+During your mortgage application, they’ll run an affordability check on you, to review your eligibility for a mortgage.
+They’ll ask for details about your income, outgoings and check your credit rating.
+If you have outstanding debts on credit cards or there are other concerns about your credit history, you may find it harder to be accepted for a mortgage or need to pay a higher interest rate.

 Before you even contact possible mortgage providers, it might be a good idea to check your credit rating with a credit reporting agency to make sure everything is looking good.